How to Get Your Alaska Insurance License (2026)

 How does Alaska fingerprinting work for insurance licensing?

 Alaska requires fingerprint-based background checks for all resident applicants.
 In Anchorage, fingerprinting is available at the Pearson VUE test center — you can schedule it the same day as your exam.
 Outside Anchorage, use an approved fingerprinter from the Alaska Department of Public Safety list at dps.alaska.gov/statewide/r-i/background/fingerprinters.
-Fee: approximately $15 (IdentoGO processing) + $48.25 (Alaska Division of Insurance FBI processing) = ~$63.25 total.
+Fee amounts should be verified with the current Alaska fingerprinting instructions before scheduling.

 How long do I have to apply for my Alaska insurance license after passing the exam?